SeanFmcdonnell/miami3dscan/src/pages/index.md

 ---
 templateKey: home-page
 title: Performing 3D Scans of Real Estate Listings
-heading: Make your listing Virtual Tour Ready
+heading: Get your listing Virtual Tour Ready
 description: >-
   Using Matterport technology we can give your buyers the best look at your deal.